Sunday, October 11, 2009

 Cashew Burfi / Kaju Katli

 It was just like the ones that we get from Sri Krishna sweets.
 My hubby dear believed that i got from Krishna sweets.
-Thats a big success for me!
+Now this is big success for me!

 Try this and fall in Love.
 Its very easy to try. so do try this for Diwali.
 I also tried cashew rolls with the same cashew katli dough, will post making of Cashew Roll's in 2 days.
 Keep Waiting.